Learning quantum phases via single-qubit disentanglement: Methdology

-where $S_{RL}$ is the final result entanglement entropy given by our RL-assistant quantum algorithm, and $S_{0}$ is the ground-state entanglement entropy given by the physical system.
+where $S_{RL}$ denotes the final entanglement entropy achieved by our RL-assisted quantum algorithm, and $S_{0}$ represents the ground-state entanglement entropy provided by the physical system.

-In this work, we exploit Deep Q-learning algorithms to train the agents, depending on the reward function.
-The details of the algorithm are described in supplementary materials.
-For the classical optimizer, we employ the BFGS algorithm implemented in SciPy~\cite{Virtanen2020}.
-This helps us determine the parameters on each gate from $U_t$ to $U^{opt}_t$.
+We employ Deep Q-learning algorithms to train the agents in this work (details of the algorithm are in supplementary materials), relying on the reward function.
+For the classical optimizer, we utilize the BFGS algorithm~\cite{broyden1970convergence,fletcher1970new,goldfarb1970family,shanno1970conditioning} implemented in SciPy~\cite{Virtanen2020}, enabling us to determine the parameters for each gate, from $U_t$ to $U^{opt}_t$.

-In the following, we propose a training scheme to identify phases and the critical point.
-This scheme is the main result of this work.
-We suppose that two states depend on a parameter that is $a$ and $b$, and we assume that there exists a critical point $a<c<b$ such that the states can be classified into two groups.
-However, we do not know the value of $c$.
-Then, we train our RL agent with the two states to get the disentangling circuits until convergence with circuit layer $p$.
-Next, we evaluate the performance of the disentangling circuits on the parameter range$(a,b)$ and refer to its total performance ($S_a$ and $S_b$), concerning the proposed critical point $c$, as $S_a(c)$ and $S_b(c)$.
-We will show that the performance of those two RL-ansatz disentangling circuits with deep layers is opposite, with the cross point at the correct critical point $c$, i.e., $S_a(c)=S_b(c)$.

-The performance of the circuit can be understood as follows.
-We assume that the entanglement has two different structures in the regimes below $c$ (phase $\mathcal{A}$) and above $c$ (phase $\mathcal{B}$) and that the circuits can distinguish and erase them.
-We refer to these different structures as features.
-When we set the states on the parameter range$(a,c')$ where $c'<c$, the circuit distinguishes the feature of phase $\mathcal{A}$ and thus correctly erases those entanglements.
-When in range$(c',c)$, in the phase $\mathcal{A}$, the circuit sees states with different features, but the majority feature is the same feature from $a$ to $c'$.
-The $S_a$ will increase, which means some entanglements cannot be eliminated.
-When in range$(c,b)$, the majority feature has changed, and the $S_a$ will rapidly rise until saturated.
-The situation of $S_b$ is precisely the opposite of $S_a$.

-If phases determine the entanglement structures, the number of features of the two phases will be the same when they are at the critical point $c$, i.e., $S_a(c)=S_b(c)$.
-On the contrary, if $S_a(c)\neq S_b(c)$, then the intersection must not be the critical point $c$ because the phase from the cross point to the critical point will be another phase.